irods/irods_client_globus_connector/README.md

 GridFTP is a high-performance, secure, reliable data transfer protocol which provides remote access to data stores.
 There are many different types of data storage systems from standard file systems to arrays of magnetic tape: to allow GridFTP to be used with as many data storage systems as possible, the GridFTP can be extended, implementing an interface called Data Storage Interface (DSI).

-The iRODS Globus Connector consists of C functions which can interact with iRODS through the iRODS C API.
-The main supported operations are get, put, delete and list.
+The iRODS Globus Connector is a DSI that consists of C functions which can interact with iRODS through the iRODS C API.
+The main supported operations are get, put, delete, and list.

 ![Alt text](/images/iRODS-DSI.png?raw=true "iRODS Globus Connector")